I-4 BRIDGE COLONIAL DRIVE: FDOT: I-4 bridge with cracked pier ‘structurally sound,' to open Jan. 7

-ORLANDO, Fla. - After cracks on a pier that supports it delayed its opening for months, a new Interstate 4 bridge over Colonial Drive and Garland Avenue will open to traffic on Monday, the Florida Department of Transportation said.
+ORLANDO, Fla. - A new Interstate 4 bridge over Colonial Drive and Garland Avenue opened to traffic Monday, the Florida Department of Transportation said.

 Workers started removing temporary support structures under the new bridge in December to prepare to open the bridge to traffic.